huntabyte/shadcn-svelte/apps/www/src/content/installation/index.md

 To ignore these linting errors, you can modify your ESLint configuration.

-One option is to add a `.eslintrc` file in the directory where you define your components, for example `$lib/components/ui`:
+One option is to add a `.eslintrc` file in the directory where you define your components, `$lib/components/ui` for example:

 ```json title="src/lib/components/ui/.eslintrc"
 {